kubermatic/docs/content/kubermatic/main/architecture/supported-providers/kubevirt/kubevirt.en.md

 ![Machine Deployment Edit](/img/kubermatic/main/architecture/supported-providers/kubevirt/mc-edit.png?classes=shadow,border "Machine Deployment Edit")

 The alternative is to directly change Machine Deployment objects over `kubectl apply`.
-Take a look into [the example](https://github.com/kubermatic/machine-controller/blob/v1.55.0/examples/kubevirt-machinedeployment.yaml) to see what has been changed.
+Take a look into [the example](https://github.com/kubermatic/machine-controller/blob/v1.56.0/examples/kubevirt-machinedeployment.yaml) to see what has been changed.

-#### Update LoadBalancer selectors
+#### Update LoadBalancer Selectors

 {{% notice note %}}
 This step is only required if Load Balancers on user clusters have been created, and the previous [Update Machine Deployment](#update-machine-deployment) guide has been accomplished.